SalmaaTamang/Assignment/README.md

 # Assignment
-## Chat with docs App with Conservational Form for booking appointment
+## Chat with docs App with Conversational Form for booking appointment
 ### Overview

 ### The application integrates various technologies such as: